You have heard how meditation is good for your health. Here are is an easy-to-learn two-step beginning meditation script.

 1) Start small.
 Allow 2 to 3 minutes for meditation quiet time.
 Short periods of meditation provide huge benefits that you will feel immediately.
 Daily meditation is a habit of the most successful people.

 2) Set a reminder.
 Use the power of technology to get you away from technology.
-The reminder on your handheld device is a great tool.
-Start with a reminder mid-morning and then mid-afternoon.
-This way you won’t get too busy and forget.
+We recommend you meditate twice a day, and I know that sounds like a lot, but it is only two minutes.
+Set one time mid-morning and then mid-afternoon, that way you won’t get too busy and forget.

 3) Be gentle with yourself.
-If you can’t take the time to meditate, don’t beat yourself up.
-Please don’t beat yourself up because you think you aren’t doing it right.
+If you can’t calm the mind, don’t worry.
+Sometimes it is hard to calm the active mind, so don’t think you aren’t doing it right.
 When you engage in the process, you are doing it right, no matter the outcome.
-Our Ego can push back against losing control.
-It’s just like a wild horse, so be gentle, and it will get easier.
+Our Ego can push back against losing control, it’s just like a wild horse, so be gentle, and it will get easier.
 Here’s a meditation troubleshooting guide to explain it in more detail.

 4) Create a positive self-care habit.
 Remember, learning how to meditate won’t do you any good unless you do it.
-The most positive influences are often the simple ones.
-The two-step beginning meditation script is straightforward but powerful.
+The most life-changing positive influences are often the simple ones and the two-step beginning meditation script is an example of the simple thing that can change your life.
 You’ll be glad you did.
 Many people find it a “game-changer.”

 It’s a learning process.
 So if you forget, don’t beat yourself up.

 The essence of this method is learning to quiet the mind.
-It’s not as easy as it seems.
-That’s because our modern culture discourages downtime.
+But, it’s not as easy as it seems because our modern culture discourages downtime and trains us to be busy with a short attention span.
 Our Ego also wants to maintain control.
 So, it’s happy to keep us busy.
-That’s why meditation is a crucial element of a healthy life and spiritual practice.
+That’s why meditation is crucial for a healthy life and spiritual practice.
 It helps us take back control of our minds.

 Easy Beginning Meditation Script